mmuratarat/mmuratarat.github.io/_pages/faq.md

 67. What is a ROC Curve and how do you compute Area Under Curve (AUC)?
 68. [What is micro-averaging and macro-averaging?](#what-is-micro-averaging-and-macro-averaging)
 68. [If the model isn't perfect, how would you like to select the threshold so that the model outputs 1 or 0 for label?](#if-the-model-isnt-perfect-how-would-you-like-to-select-the-threshold-so-that-the-model-outputs-1-or-0-for-label)
+69. What's the difference between convex and non-convex cost function? what does it mean when a cost function is non-convex?
 69. How do you deal with missing value in a data set?
 70. How do you deal with high cardinality?